 The emerging LTP at a glance

-- Create safe, well maintained local roads and footways which encourage active travel and use the public realm, generating a sense of place and healthy communities.
+- Create safe, well maintained local roads, footways and cycleways that create a sense of place and healthy communities.

-- Improve both physical and virtually connected communities, whilst addressing inequalities.
+- Improve physical and virtual connectivity, whilst addressing inequalities.

 - Land use planning - designing places so that jobs and amenities are closer to where people live.